stacks-network/docs/_org/explore.md

 an email address on your own suffix `yourname@myuniquename.com`, or you can get email with a service type suffix such as `yahoo` or `msn` or `gmail`.
 Blockstack identity behaves like this service type suffix.
-So, there is only one `moxiegirl.id.blockstack` but someone else can be `moxiegirl2.id.blockstack`.
+So, there is only one `meepers.id.blockstack` but someone else can be `meepers2.id.blockstack`.
 You can see this in action yourself with the explorer, by doing the following:

 1. Open the [explorer](https://explorer.blockstack.org/).